Guide

 Negator.io

 Gap: No per-term match type recommendations.
-No conflict detection.
 No hidden waste estimation.
+No scheduled recurring scans (each classification run is manually initiated).
+No Microsoft Ads support.

 Karooya

-Best for: Small advertisers who want free negative keyword reports alongside other audit tools
+Best for: Small advertisers who want free negative keyword reports, and one of the few tools supporting both Google Ads and Microsoft Ads

 Optmyzr